philanc/slua/README.md

   make
 ```

+The Makefile supports luazen modular build:  Constants can be defined at compile time to include the corresponding functions in the luazen library.
+Check the Makefile and src.luazen/luazen.c.

+Default build includes only the following luazen functions: base64 encode/decode, LZMA compress/uncompress, blake2b hash, argon2i key derivation, morus AEAD encrypt/decrypt, ec25519 key exchange and ed25519 signature functions.
+Change variable LZFUNCS in the makefiles to add or remove more functions.

 Makefiles are also provided to build slua for armhf and Intel i586 (32-bit) architectures.
 They use cross-compilation environments based on gcc-6.4.0, built with 'musl-cross-make' by Rich Felker (see https://github.com/richfelker/musl-cross-make)

 Binary versions of slua (and sluac, the Lua bytecode compiler) are provided here for convenience.
 These are standalone executables, statically compiled with musl-1.1.22, for x86_64, i586 and armhf.